The students have led the way in the merger of cultures, drawing together friendships and networks from all three schools.

 College & Career

 98% of Academy graduates enter into a college program.
-One Guidance Director and two college advisors on staff assure that students are prepared for college or for a career.
+A comprehensive academic program and dedicated guidance department assure that students are prepared for college or for a career.
 New alliances with colleges and universities offer valuable pre-professional classes and experience in health care, culinary arts, and technology, that lead to jobs with good salaries just a few years after graduation.